demisto/content/Packs/FeedOpenCTI/Integrations/FeedOpenCTI/README.md

 |Registry-Key-Value|
 |URL|

-or another type that they are supported in OpenCTI, But for that you need to create a Indicator Type on XSOAR with the specific type you want or create or a classification. they are:
+The following types are supported in OpenCTI but are not supported out of the box in XSOAR.
+To pull these indicator types from OpenCTI you will need to either create a dedicated [classification and mapping](https://xsoar.pan.dev/docs/incidents/incident-classification-mapping) and/or create a corresponding indicator type in your XSOAR system.

 | **Types** |
 | --- |